BitOfGold/tablepi/README.md

 # TablePI

-TablePI: A Vue table component, with rich functionality.
+TablePI: A Vue Table component, with rich functionality.
 Using Tailwind CSS and Headless UI.

 ## Development :sunglasses: